-Aaron and I have been working very hard to finish two beautiful classical guitars that he has been building, side by side.
+Aaron has been working very hard to finish two beautiful classical guitars that he has been building, side by side.
 One has a Western Red Cedar top with Cocobolo sides and back.
 It has Bocote trim and a Spanish Cedar neck.
 The other guitar has a German Spruce top with Indian Rosewood sides and back.
 It has Bloodwood trim and a Spanish Cedar neck.
-We have been working on these two guitars for over two months now.
+He has been working on these two guitars for over two months now.

 Although much of this time was spent in crafting the two instruments from their component pieces of wood, a significant amount of time was spent performing extensive tests at every level of construction.
-Our goal in doing such thorough testing is to have a very thorough scientific understanding of every step in the process of building each classical guitar we produce.
+The goal in doing such thorough testing is to have a clear scientific understanding of every step in the process of building each classical guitar he creates.

-Although this testing and record keeping takes a lot of time and work, we believe it is well worth it for three reasons.
+Although this testing and record keeping takes a lot of time and work, we believes it is well worth it for three reasons.

 We want to be absolutely sure that each Wood Ring Guitar is built to last a lifetime.
 This is done by applying both theoretical and empirical data to our building approach in order to make sure that the most vulnerable parts of the guitar are strong enough to endure decades of playing (strength testing).